 Benjamin Cohen specializes in health economics and outcomes research.
-He is a PhD candidate at the University of Southern California School of Pharmacy where he evaluates the costs and benefits of spending in chronic diseases using administrative claims, microsimulations, and survey data.
+He received his PhD from the University of Southern California School of Pharmacy where he evaluated the costs and benefits of spending in chronic diseases using administrative claims, microsimulations, and survey data.
 Prior to starting his doctorate program, he received a Masters in Public Health from Columbia University Mailman School of Public Health.
-He has previous experience working in the pharmaceutical and biotechnology industry
+He has previous experience working in the pharmaceutical and biotechnology industry.

 Elena Fernandez specializes in pharmacoeconomics and health outcomes.
-She is a PhD candidate in the Department of Pharmacotherapy and Outcomes Sciences at Virginia Commonwealth University, where she designs and conducts research applying econometric models to evaluate opioid utilization in cancer survivors.
+She received her PhD from the Department of Pharmacotherapy and Outcomes Sciences at Virginia Commonwealth University, where she designed and conducted research applying econometric models to evaluate opioid utilization in cancer survivors.
 Prior to her graduate training, she worked as a cancer research training award (CRTA) fellow at the National Cancer Institute.
-She holds a Doctor of Pharmacy from Virginia Commonwealth University and a Bachelor of Science in biochemistry from the University of Mary Washington.
+She also received a Doctor of Pharmacy from Virginia Commonwealth University and a Bachelor of Science in biochemistry from the University of Mary Washington.

 Divya Mohan’s background is in health economics and biomedical engineering.
 She specializes in patient preferences and cost-effectiveness analysis.
 Previously she worked at the Economist Intelligence Unit on projects including concept testing, communications strategy, market sizing, as well as customer perception and insight studies for imaging systems, in-vitro diagnostics, surgical devices, and procedures.
-She holds a Masters in Health Science from Johns Hopkins Bloomberg School of Public Healthand a Bachelor of Engineering from Nanyang Technological University.
+She received her Masters in Health Science from Johns Hopkins Bloomberg School of Public Health and a Bachelor of Engineering from Nanyang Technological University.